VaMach/azure-docs.cs-cz/articles/api-management/api-management-howto-aad.md

 [Test the OAuth 2.0 user authorization in the Developer Portal]: #step3
 [Next steps]: #next-steps

-[Log in to the Developer portal using an Azure Active Directory account]: #Log-in-to-the-Developer-portal-using-an-Azure-Active-Directory-account
+[Sign in to the developer portal by using an Azure AD account]: #Sign-in-to-the-developer-portal-by-using-an-Azure-AD-account